In this lecture we will discuss gastrulation, an incredibly important event in development

 which is also going to change names to become the oropharyngeal membrane

-and the urogenital systems´ openings to the outside.
+which is gonna form the primordial of the anus and the urogenital systems’ openings to the outside.

 We have now taken a sagittal cut through the developing trilaminar embryo.

-a hollow tube forms in the center of it called the notochordal canal.
+As the notochordal process extends, a hollow tube forms at the center called the notochordal canal.

-As in extends closer and closer to the prechordal plate,
+As it extends closer and closer to the prechordal plate,

-and will not allow mesoderm to pass between them.
+are firmly adherent to each other and will not allow mesoderm to pass between them,

 So the firm adherence of ectoderm and endoderm marks the eventual openings of